brianc118/sensorfusion/README.md

-# Fast Madwick/Mahony Sensor fusion library for *Arduino 1.0.x.*
+# Fast Madwick/Mahony Sensor fusion library

+Works with any C language.
+Easily ported to mbed, Arduino, etc. just by adding/removing "math.h".

 If you have any questions, please do not hesitate to contact me.